 Villa's symphonic piece entitled 'Sortilege' (a foretelling by divination) was short-listed in the BBC New Orchestra of Wales, Competition Wales and was performed at Hoddinott Hall in Cardiff.
-This piece will be reprised by the Tunbridge Wells Symphony Orchestra for International Womens Day in 2021 where, for the first time in their 99 year history, a female conductor will lead (to be announced)
+This piece will be reprised by the Tunbridge Wells Symphony Orchestra for International Womens Day on Sunday 6th March 2022 at 3pm at the Assembly Hall Theatre in Tunbridge Wells, Kent. where, for the first time in their 100 year history, Alice Farnham, a female conductor will lead.

 Villa's first commission since leaving RWCMD was from Ty Cerdd which has involved writing for classical guitar, an instument largely neglected by modern composers.
-'Shadow Man', which evokes the abstract movements of a shadow's ebb and flow, will be performed by Sean Shibe, the award winning classical guitarist in May 2020.
+'Shadowman', which evokes the abstract movements of a shadow's ebb and flow, was performed by Sean Shibe, the award winning classical guitarist in September 2021.

 Villa became a Trustee of the London Ballet Circle in March 2020, one of the oldest charitable trusts to honour ballet in all its forms.
 Her ambition is to concieve and compose a full length ballet and have it staged.
 She has been gratefully supported by The William Strong Foundation.
 She is a regular contributor to Music Management for Dance.